Creative software can be used to design and create visual and audio assets for your business.

 Creative software comes free with some computers and tablets.
 This may be all you need to perform simple tasks.

-For instance, Microsoft Windows includes functions that allow you to rotate, crop and alter the brightness and contrast of photos.
+For instance, Microsoft Windows and macOS includes functions that allow you to rotate, crop and alter the brightness and contrast of photos.

 Alternatively, you may be able to acquire creative software as part of an office suite.
 These often include desktop publishing software, basic photo editing and illustration tools.